Railway Photography at Dawlish

 The best time of day for where I took both of these photographs is in the morning.
 The sun is facing from the sea to the railway line up to early afternoon.
 There are other places on the seafront that you can go to take photographs in the afternoon.
 One good spot is from another bridge that is next to the Kennaway Tunnel.
 You will need to stand on the bridge on the road side instead of the seafront.

 You do not just have to go to the seafront for railway photographs when the sun is out.
-This line is well know for being hit by very big heavy waves, which would make a great photo.
+Very often the track gets hit by big heavy waves, which would make a great photo.
 The only downside to that is the weather would be cold and very windy.
 I, probably like a few others, would rather stay at home in the warm!

 If you have never been to Dawlish for railway photography then it is definitely worth coming down for.